TosbackCgusBridge-Bot/CGUs-versions/Etsy/Privacy Policy.md

 We can only speak for ourselves. this policy does not apply to the practices of third parties that Etsy does not own or control, or individuals that Etsy does not employ or manage.
 If you provide your information to others on Etsy or throughout the Internet, different rules may apply to the use or disclosure of the information you provide to them.
 Etsy does not control the privacy policies of third parties, and you are subject to the privacy policies of those third parties where applicable.
 Etsy is not responsible for the privacy or security practices of other websites on the Internet, even those linked to or from the Etsy site.
 We encourage you to ask questions before you disclose your personal information to others.

-Â

 **Cookies &.
 Tracking Technologies**

 Etsy uses a variety of technologies to help us better understand how people use our site and services.
 Please refer to our in-depth Cookies &.
 Tracking Technologies page for more details about the types of technology we use and why.

 Etsy may partner with third-party services who may use various tracking technologies, such as browser cookies or Flash cookies, to provide certain services or features.
 These technologies allow a partner to recognize your computer each time you visit Etsy, but do not allow access to personally identifiable information from Etsy.
 Etsy does not have access or control over these third-party technologies, and they are not covered by our privacy statement.

-Â

 **Security**

 The security of your personal information is important to us.
 Your Etsy account information is protected by a password.
 It is important that you protect against unauthorized access of your account and information by choosing your password carefully, and keeping your password and computer secure by signing out after using our services.
 Etsy encrypts sensitive information (such as credit card number) using secure socket layer technology (SSL).
 Etsy follows generally accepted industry standards to protect the personal information submitted to us, both during transmission and once Etsy receives it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure.
 Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.
 Etsy offers optional advanced security settings for members, such as two-factor authentication for signing in, full-site SSL, and login history. you can enable these options under your account settings.

-Â

 **Data Retention**

-Etsy will retain your information for as long as your account is active or as needed to provide you services.Â  If you no longer want Etsy to use your information to provide you services, you may close your account.
+Etsy will retain your information for as long as your account is active or as needed to provide you services.
+If you no longer want Etsy to use your information to provide you services, you may close your account.
 Etsy will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

-Â

 **Privacy Policy Changes**

 Etsy reserves the right to modify this privacy statement at any time, so please review it periodically.
-Weâll communicate changes by posting a notice on the site.
+We’ll communicate changes by posting a notice on the site.
 If we make material changes to this policy you will be notified here, by email, or other places Etsy deems appropriate.

-Â

 **Contact Etsy**

-If you have questions or suggestions you can contact Etsyâs support team via our Help site, by sending an email to legal@etsy.com, or writing to: Etsy Support Team - Privacy Policy.
+If you have questions or suggestions you can contact Etsy’s support team via our Help site, by sending an email to legal@etsy.com, or writing to: Etsy Support Team - Privacy Policy.
 55 Washington Street, Suite 512.
 Brooklyn, NY 11201. telephone: (718) 855-7955.

 Still have questions?